Dallinger/Dockerfiles/README.md

-# State of Docker Windows support experiment
+# State of Docker support

-07/24/2018
+08/08/2018

 ## Objectives

   Ideally

-  * Windows users should be able to run Dallinger experiments and specify the experiment that they wish to run, easily.
+  * Users of Windows, Mac OSX and Ubuntu should be able to run Dallinger experiments and specify the experiment that they wish to run, easily.
   * Are able to pick the Dallinger release version they want to run the experiments against, or use their own fork of Dallinger to do so with.